AlecAivazis/survey/README.md

 ### Configuring the Prompts

 Most prompts take fine-grained configuration through fields on the structs you instantiate.
-It is possible to change the default behavior for prompts by passing `AskOpts` to either `Ask` or `AskOne`.
+It is also possible to change survey's default behaviors by passing `AskOpts` to either `Ask` or `AskOne`.
 Examples in this document will do both interchangeably:

 ```golang